 The office also has a payment collection role.
 It will help locate absent parents to reach a support agreement, as well as obtain court orders to set agreements up.

-Maryland child support enforcement can be draconian for those who fail to make payments.
+Baltimore child support enforcement can be draconian for those who fail to make payments.

 If you are able to pay child support and you do not, a judge could find that you are in contempt of court and jail you for failing to obey a court order.